 Some pharmacies have a 30-day supply of certain generic medications for just $4 dollars, and a 90-day supply for $10.

 Don’t assume that all pharmacies charge the same amount for medication.
 Before you fill a prescription, call different pharmacies and compare prices to save money.

 You can call big box retailers and grocery stores like Target, Walmart, and Costco, as well as independent pharmacies.

-While you’re comparing prices, you can also search online for discount coupons and instant savings using a service like Optum Perks.
+While you’re comparing prices, you can also search online for discount coupons and instant savings.

 Type in the name of the prescription, set your location, and you’ll see prices that nearby pharmacies charge for the medication.
 The company even gives a free discount prescription card.